Plethora of Inspiration at Maison et Objet 2019 in Paris

 This year, I noticed several interior decorating outlets that mastered the art of setting up areas dedicated to specific time periods very close to each other.
 There were perfect reconstructions of Art Deco-inspired bars and seating areas, complete with black and white reproductions of pictures of movie stars.

 In close proximity, you could find a South America inspired modern colonial terrace, with palm trees, comfortable leather sofas, and exotic dark timber furniture.

 Next to them, there was a set with polished dark furniture, a chandelier made of loose white branches, on a dark yellow background.

 Maison & Objet is not only furniture and finishes but there were some exquisite and provocative art pieces too.
 Imagine a stylised petrol container with Louis Vuitton logos all over it or a Ferrari or Hermes fire extinguisher.

 I was also impressed by some new solutions.
-For example, I discovered an ingenious company which makes fireplaces which simulate flames by using cleverly illuminated water vapour!
-That could certainly addresses a lot of fire safety concerns.
+For example, I discovered an ingenious company that makes fireplaces that simulate flames by using cleverly illuminated water vapor!
+That could certainly address a lot of fire safety concerns.

 The aim was to take it all in and you certainly end up leaving bussing with lots of ideas.
 Maison & Object is a place to visit when you want to get inspired, and for this, it’s best to turn your phone notifications off, open your mind and simply walk and browse through the halls.